-The Intel platform is snappier in most tasks, including those graphics related (running FHD videos, playing light games).
-But the AMD options is not far behind.
-The 756 can also take two memory modules and up to 8 GB of RAM, while on the 725 there’s only one module (up to 4 GBs).
-The 725 however tends to last longer on a charge, around 5 hours of everyday use, with the Intel option is going for only about 4.
+The two are very similar, just built on different hardware platforms.
+The Intel platform inside the Aspire One 725 is snappier in most tasks, including those graphics related (running FHD videos, playing light games).
+The 756 is fairly snappy too and can also take two memory modules and up to 8 GB of RAM, while on the 725 there’s only one module (up to 4 GBs).
+The 725 however tends to last longer on a charge, around 5 hours of everyday use, with the 756 option is going for only about 4.

 Not even the prices can set the two apart.
 The Acer Aspire One 725 with an AMD C70 processor, 4 GB of RAM and 320 GB HDD sells for around $350 these days, with discounts.
 More details are available via this link.

-On the other hand, the Acer Aspire One 756 with an Intel Celeron 847 processor, 2 GB of RAM and 320 GB HDD sells for just under $300 (more details here), but you do get extra RAM with the 725, so price wise, the two are very close.
+On the other hand, the Acer Aspire One 756 with an Intel Celeron 847 processor, 2 GB of RAM and 320 GB HDD sells for just under $330 (more details here), but you do get extra RAM with the 725, so price wise, the two are very close.

-Everyday 11.6 inch notebooks
+Everyday 11 inch notebooks

 If you’re after an 11 incher that just looks better than the ones above and slightly more powerful, you should look at the laptops we’re going to talk about in this section, with prices ranging from $350 to $600.

-Asus VivoBook X202E / S200 – mini laptop with a touchscreen
+Asus VivoBook X202E / X200 /Q200E – mini laptops with a touchscreen

 In fact, you can get a VivoBook X202 (or S200, as it’s called in Europe), for under $500 these days.
-And that’s only a little bit more expensive than those devices above, but you get a lot more.
+And that’s only a little bit more expensive than those devices above, but you get a lot more for the money.